Juniper/contrail-operator/deploy/openshift/docs/Openshift-KVM.md

 ### Create Ignition Configs

-_Note: make sure NTP server is configured on Hypervisor and Helper node, otherwise installation will fail with error `X509: certificate has expired or is not yet valid`_
+**Note**: make sure NTP server is configured on Hypervisor and Helper node, otherwise installation will fail with error `X509: certificate has expired or is not yet valid`_

 Create a place to store your pull-secret
 ```